aidanwolter3/aw-auto-resize/README.md

 * Allow minimum and maximum bounds to be given in **em** or **px**.
 * Speed up refresh time to reduce window resize lag.
 * Allow users to specify which element attributes trigger a refresh.
+* Come up with a better solution than content overflow after reaching minimum font size.
+* Let the minimum and maximum font sizes to be controlled with a controller scope variable.

 ##Dependencies
 * [AngularJS](angularjs.org)